briatte/awesome-network-analysis/README.md

 > Discussions of what “netsci” is about and means for other scientific disciplines.

 1. [Editing a Normal Science Journal in Social Science](http://bms.revues.org/595) - Reflections on the _Social Networks_ journal by its founding editor.
--   [The Emergence of Network Science](https://www.cornell.edu/video/emergence-of-network-science) - Video documentary, featuring Steven Strogatz and many others.
+-   [The Emergence of Network Science](https://www.cornell.edu/video/emergence-of-network-science) - Video documentary, featuring Steven H. Strogatz and many others.
 -   From [Albert-László Barabási’s review articles](http://barabasi.com/publications/1/review-articles):
   -   [Taming Complexity](http://barabasi.com/f/182.pdf).
   -   [The Network Takeover](http://barabasi.com/f/362.pdf).
 -   [The Invasion of the Physicists](http://www.sciencedirect.com/science/article/pii/S0378873304000309) - How “network _science_” came up.
 -   [Isolated Social Networkers](http://crookedtimber.org/2005/05/19/isolated-social-networkers/), [Networks and Netwars](http://bactra.org/weblog/347.html) and [The Inter-Disciplinary Politics of Interdisciplinary Research or, “Hey, That Was My Idea First.”](https://www.cs.unm.edu/~aaron/blog/archives/2005/05/the_interdiscip.htm) - Series of blog posts that predate the advent of “network science” as a buzzword, but that touch upon the same issues as those now being discussed under that heading.
+-   [The ‘New’ Science of Networks](http://www.jstor.org/stable/29737693) - Review of network science books published in 2002-2003.
 -   [Predicting Highly Cited Papers](http://arxiv.org/abs/1310.8220) - Prediction of the next highly cited papers in network science.
 -   [Social Network and Network Science Co-Citations Across Disciplines in 1996-2013](https://github.com/raffaelevacca/EUSN-co-citation-networks).
 -   [Three Hard Questions about Network Science](http://environmentalpolicy.ucdavis.edu/node/292).
--   [A Twenty-First Century Science](http://www.nature.com/nature/journal/v445/n7127/full/445489a.html) - Essay by Duncan Watts.
+-   [A Twenty-First Century Science](http://www.nature.com/nature/journal/v445/n7127/full/445489a.html) - Essay by Duncan J. Watts.
 -   [What is Network Science?](http://journals.cambridge.org/repo_A88Sa8AHdt4SoI) - First editorial of the recent _Network Science_ journal.

 ### Small Worlds